deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "Lewis is in the infirmary right now."
 Allison said.
 "It turns out that fucking *huh* thing's had the boys on a hormone rush all week."

-"…Are *they* okay?"
+"...Are *they* okay?"

 "They'll be fine."
 Allison reassured her.
 "Lewis is probably going to come up here and say sorry later."

 Xiù sat down on her bed.
-"I don't… really blame him." she said.
-"I mean… okay, I *do*, but… I guess I mean…" she gave up and shrugged helplessly.
+"I don't... really blame him." she said.
+"I mean... okay, I *do*, but...
+I guess I mean..." she gave up and shrugged helplessly.

 Allison just smiled.
 "I get you." she said.

 Xiù relaxed.
 "Thanks."

-"So… honey."
+"So... honey."
 Allison sat down next to her.
-"Asking as a friend, and with no hard feelings at all…"
+"Asking as a friend, and with no hard feelings at all..."

 Not unnaturally, Xiù was immediately nervous.
-"Um… Yes?"
+"Um...
+Yes?"

 "What's going on between you and my boyfriend?"

 "Wh-? *Nothing!"* Xiù's face was redder than her rug, and she stood up sharply.
 "Nothing!
 Really!"

 "I know nothing's *happened*."
 Allison reassured her.
-"I'm just asking… what's going on?"
+"I'm just asking... what's going on?"

 Xiù's blush faded a little, and she dragged the towel off her head, bunching it up nervously.
-"I'm sorry, he's just…hot."
+"I'm sorry, he's just...hot."

 "Oh yeah."
 Allison agreed, nodding, which drew a giggle out of Xiù.
 "And you're lonely, aren't you?" she added.

-"…Yeah."
+"...Yeah."

 Allison nodded.
 "And a bit confused, going by what you said to Lewis."

 Xiù sighed, and threw the towel into her laundry hamper.
 "I guess so." she admitted.
-"It's so much more… *straightforward* with Gaoians."
+"It's so much more... *straightforward* with Gaoians."
 She punctuated the pause and the word that ended it with her hands, then gestured towards the door and to Allison.
-"The whole *'he's off limits because he's with you*' thing is… I mean, I know how it works, I haven't forgotten, but it's…" She tailed off and shrugged again, flapping her arms helplessly.
+"The whole *'he's off limits because he's with you*' thing is...
+I mean, I know how it works, I haven't forgotten, but it's..."
+She tailed off and shrugged again, flapping her arms helplessly.

 "Not what you're used to?"